 We’re taking a different approach to NASH by addressing the metabolic underpinnings that drive the disease, rather than trying to treat the inflammation and fibrosis.

 In other words, the key to helping the liver help itself may be removing the conditions that are hurting the liver in the first place, giving the organ a chance to use its ability to recover from an insult.
 This means focusing on how to alter the metabolic factors that drive abnormal accumulation of fat in the liver in patients with NASH.

 “The initial driving event is the accumulation of fat in the liver,” says Dullea.
 “We think that this what gets the whole process going.”

 Scientists have a good idea of what metabolic pathways are dysregulated in NASH and lead to accumulation of fat in the liver.
 One approach is to inhibit the production of more fat in the liver, called lipogenesis, and drive the organ to burn off any excess fat it may already have.
-Pfizer’s lead NASH program, an inhibitor of an enzyme called acetyl-CoA carboxylase (or ACC), does just this.
+Pfizer’s lead NASH program, an inhibitor of an enzyme called acetyl-CoA carboxylase (or ACC), is being studied to do just that.